 All Refreshment stops will provide a selection of fruit Buns and sport drink.

 To raise extra funds for our nominated beneficiaries a raffle will be conducted in the lead up to and on the day of the event.
 Raffle tickets can be purchased for $10.00 during the registration process or on event day.
 Great prizes are up for grabs including a Trek Bike and more!

 The team village and sponsor information stands will be located in the area in front of buildings C and D. Click here to view map.

-The Recruitment 24/7 Imperial 100 Challenge and the St Andrew’s Ipswich Private Hospital Classic 100 events are open to all participants 16 years or over.
+- St Andrew’s Ipswich Private Hospital Classic 100 is open to participants aged 16 years and older.

-The Exact Radiology Fun Filled 50 and the City of Ipswich Family Ride are open to all participants 13 years or over.
+- Exact Radiology Fun Filled 50 is open to participants aged 13 years and older.

-Note: Participants over 16 years or under on the event day will need to be accompanied by an adult at all times while riding in the Ipswich 100 events.
+NOTE: Participants aged 16 years or under on the event day will need to be accompanied by an adult at all times while riding in the Ipswich 100 events.

 All participants should understand and comply with Cycling Road Rules as they apply in the State of Queensland.
 The following links provide access to State government and Department of Transport and Main Roads documents clearly providing appropriate information on this matter.

 Queensland Road Rules for cyclists (PDF, 322 KB) Click here